 - c.
 Professional books, magazines and memberships in professional organizations not related to specific trustee account functions or for which the greater benefit does not accrue to students. - d.
 Salaries for services that are the responsibility of the institution or agency. - e.
 Expenditures providing a personal benefit to a student or non-student, for which the greater benefit does not accrue to the fee paying students as a whole, including but not limited to personal memberships, fines, late fees or similar charges (penalties). - f.
 Student fees cannot be used for the benefit of a charitable organization.
 Please see Part 5, I, B. - g.
 In general, payments are not allowed in advance of receipt of goods and services with the following exceptions allowed by the State Comptroller's manual: Event/Conference registration, Insurance Premiums, Membership, Software License/Support, Subscription and Postage. - h.
 In general, payments must be made directly to vendors.
 Exceptions to this policy are at the discretion of TSOS and will be made in situations where direct pay is impossible. - 5.
 Alcohol cannot be purchased as per the University's Policy on Alcoholic Beverage Sales and Service Policy. - 6.
 No students nor any support staff have the authority to sign a contract. - 7.
 Trustee Organizations that fund Tier II Organizations, must have policies & procedures that: - a.
 Limit funding support to University recognized Tier II organizations, - b.
 Detail eligible expenses, funding levels, and deadlines, - c.
 Are content neutral. - B. The value and specifics of the purchase will determine the purchase method used and the documentation required.
-This is detailed in Tier III Procedures. - 1.
-Of note: The threshold for Personal Service Agreements (PSA) has been raised to the University limit of \$2500.
-Below that, groups are allowed to either use a PSA or a Disbursement Voucher. - C. Additional Policies Specific to Expenditure Type/Expense Code: - 1.
+This is detailed in Tier III Procedures. - C. Additional Policies Specific to Expenditure Type/Expense Code: - 1.
 Gifts: - a.
 Gifts of any kind cannot be given to vendors or State/University Staff or faculty or used in lieu of payment for services. - b.
 Gift cards cannot be given to graduate assistants or student workers of the Organization. - c.
-Cash/Debit gift cards are prohibited (eg. Visa, American Express, Mastercard or Amazon).
+Cash/Debit gift cards are prohibited (eg. Visa, American Express, Mastercard).
 Organizations are required to discuss implications of gifts and gift cards with TSOS in light of new Tax Compliance polices and procedures. - 2.
-Promotional Items are subject to University contract and approved vendors must be exhausted prior to pursuing an alternative supplier.
+Promotional Items are subject to University contract and the approved vendor must be quoted prior to pursuing an alternative supplier.
 All materials must follow the University's brand standards and endorsements policies. - 3.
 Refreshments/Food: - a.
-Any time a Trustee Organization purchases a meal for a group of people for an activity when not traveling and not open to all students, it is considered a
+Any time a Trustee Organization purchases a meal for a group of people for an activity when not traveling and not open to all students, it is considered a Business Meal per the University Travel & Entertainment policy and subject to the limitations and documentations per those regulations.

-- Business Meal per the University Travel & Entertainment policy and subject to the limitations and documentations per those regulations. - b.
-Event refreshments are allowed for Organization members, at meetings, at closed events, and when the event is open to all students. - c.
+- b.
 Tips or gratuity are permitted up to 20% of the pre-tax, pre-delivery total.
-No additional gratuity will be paid/reimbursed above a vendor stipulated gratuity (typically reflected in the bill as a service charge). - d.
+No additional gratuity will be paid/reimbursed above a vendor stipulated gratuity (typically reflected in the bill as a service charge). - c.
 Meals during travel on official Trustee Organization business where meals are consumed are addressed in the travel section below.